 Women with vaginal atrophy experience severe pain during sexual intercourse but staying sexually active can prevent dryness in their vagina as it stimulates natural moisture in the area.
 Also, regular intercourse can help to keep the reproductive organs healthy.
 There are several treatment options available to treat vaginal atrophy and reduce discomfort during intercourse.

 9. How to Treat Dryness in Vagina Naturally?

 The dryness in the vagina occurs due to a lack of natural lubricants.
-Vaginal lubricants may be increased naturally especially for women who are not at their menopausal stage.
-Certain vitamins such as Vitamin A, E, D, B, may help with female lubrication.
-In fact, hyaluronic acid, vaginal DHEA may also help with increasing the lubrication down there.
+Vaginal lubricants may be increased naturally, especially for women who are not at their menopausal stage.
+Certain vitamins such as Vitamin A, E, D, and B, may help with female lubrication.
+In fact, hyaluronic acid, and vaginal DHEA may also help with increasing the lubrication down there.

 10. Can Atrophic Vaginitis Get Worse?

 According to the hormone health network, vaginal atrophy is the condition where the linings of your vagina become drier and thinner.
-This can lead to multiple problems such as urinary tract infection, vaginal infection, etc. The longer you allow your body to perform without estrogen, the dryer your vagina will become.
+This can lead to multiple problems such as urinary tract infections, vaginal infections, etc. The longer you allow your body to perform without estrogen, the dryer your vagina will become.
 It’s recommended to address this condition as one starts facing the symptoms.

 These are the most common concerns received by Hemplily from their clients.
 Although atrophic vaginitis is a condition that can be treated easily but in case the symptoms are severe, it becomes important for you to consult a doctor immediately.